IMAT1912/IMAT1912/lab_02/lab_02.md

 We now have the basis for a complete shopping list project.
 Only a few steps remain before we can release this to our users.

+## Conclusion

+We have covered a lot of territory in this lab.
+In particular, we have introduced [classes](https://docs.python.org/3/tutorial/classes.html) which allow us to develop our own object types with our own methods.
+We also introduced a number of special so-called [dunder methods](https://docs.python.org/3/reference/datamodel.html#special-method-names) ([\_\_init__](https://docs.python.org/3/reference/datamodel.html#object.__init__) and [\_\_str__](https://docs.python.org/3/reference/datamodel.html#object.__str__)) which have a special meaning and allow access to special syntax.

+We also demonstrated [inheritance](https://docs.python.org/3/tutorial/classes.html#inheritance) which allowed us to easily create a command line interpreter inheriting core functionality from the [cmd](https://docs.python.org/3/library/cmd.html) module.

+Making use of the python standard library is important.
+The standard library code is battle tested and written by people who know how to write excellent python code.

 # Challenges